 Green terraces stretch from the wide entrance down a few hundred meters towards what looks like a bowling lawn, preened garden steppe bordered and criss-crossed by cobble-stoned pathways leading would-be explorers through the myriad of exotic vegetation and trees.
 To the left of the entrance sits a cluster of small buildings only accessible via a narrow pathway and over a small rickety bridge.
 I give the bridge six months.

 The building exteriors are individually covered in unique façades of mesmerising patterns befitting the museum’s cultural title.
-Zoma prides itself as having been designed and built using “ancient yet thriving construction techniques”, in a bid to “bridge the gap between art and architecture” in their own words.
+Zoma prides itself as having been designed and built using “ancient yet thriving construction techniques”, in a bid to “bridge the gap between art and architecture”.
 I can’t help but agree.

 After a brief food stop of bread and humus at the soon-to-be open café, we meander through the leafy palms and vegetable patches down towards the central focus of the lower terraces – a green lawn of quality to challenge even the most preened bowling greens of the south coast of England.
-The grass is a little spongy but our feet enjoy the tingling sensation we’ve long since forgotten on these shores.
-The abundance of kids are loving it, too, as they cartwheel their way around this unique oasis, smiles and laughter abound.
+The grass is a little spongy, but our feet enjoy the tingling sensation we’ve long since forgotten on these shores.
+The abundance of kids love it, too, as they cartwheel their way around this unique oasis, smiles and laughter in plentiful supply.

 Surrounding the lawn on all four sides are either shaded seating areas or more plantations of sorts, mostly palms dotted with exotic flowers and plants.
 It’s hard to believe we’re in Addis.
-I’ve not seen anything else like it here, except perhaps the gardens of the Sheraton hotel.
+I’ve not seen anything else like it here, except perhaps the gardens of the Sheraton.